Four arrests after Newport hit-and-run

 Police said two women who received "potentially life changing injuries" in the incident on Cambrian Road at 05:30 BST on 29 April, remain in hospital.

-The driver fled the scene and the car was later found burnt out about two miles (3.2km) away in Maindee.
+The driver fled the scene and the car was later found on fire about two miles (3.2km) away in Maindee.

 Three people arrested remain in custody, a fourth has been released.

-Gwent Police said three Newport men, one aged 18 and two aged 19, had been arrested on suspicion of being connected to the incident.
+Gwent Police said an 18-year-old man from Newport had been arrested on suspicion of attempted murder and driving a motor vehicle dangerously.

+A 19-year-old man has been arrested on suspicion of driving a motor vehicle dangerously, while another man, 19, also from Newport, has been arrested on suspicion of driving a motor vehicle dangerously and assisting an offender.
+All three remain in police custody.

 A woman, 22, also from Newport, was arrested on suspicion of assisting an offender, but has since been released under investigation.

-Officers want to speak to any witnesses with video footage or photographs of what happened.
+Officers want to speak to any witnesses with video footage or photographs of the incident after some appeared on social media.

-In a statement, the force said the incident was not terror related and was not linked to the Newport marathon which happened later on Sunday.

-After the incident, footage appeared on social media showing a vehicle surrounded by a crowd of people.

 The car appeared to reverse and then drive forward and screams were heard as people seemed to jump out of the way.